Security breach at Nordstrom exposed sensitive employee data

 “We have no evidence data was shared or used inappropriately,” the company said in a statement.
 “Out of an abundance of caution, we are notifying our employees so they can take the appropriate steps to monitor for any potential unauthorized activity.”

-There was no information posted to the Washington Attorney General’s Data Breach Notifications page about the incident as of early afternoon Friday.
-State laws require businesses, individuals and public agencies to notify Washington residents who could be harmed by a security breach “in the most expedient time possible” and no more than 45 days after a breach is discovered.
-The Attorney General’s office must be notified if a breach impacts more than 500 Washington residents.
+There was no information posted to the state Attorney General’s Data Breach Notifications page about the incident as of early afternoon Friday.
+State laws require businesses, individuals and public agencies to notify residents who could be harmed by a security breach “in the most expedient time possible” and no more than 45 days after a breach is discovered.

+The state Attorney General’s office must be notified if a breach affects more than 500 state residents.
+The office was reviewing a data breach notice, a spokesman for the Attorney General said Friday.

-Nordstrom is offering affected employees 24 months of identity protection services provided by AllClear ID, an Austin, Texas-based company.
+Nordstrom is offering affected employees 24 months of identity-protection services provided by AllClear ID, an Austin, Texas-based company.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This post was updated to include information from the state Attorney General’s office.